KotaAoyama/hotel-reservation-project/README.md

  - CLI
  - api
  - model
- - service (using singleton design pattern so data is stored in memory, not databases)
+ - service (using singleton design pattern so data is stored in the program memory, not persistent storage)

  #### How to use
  - Run src/HotelApplication by IDE in your local and then go to Terminal